 (2) The guidelines are not to be inconsistent with the Act or these regulations.

+5A.
+Shared appointment pools

+(1) If a shared appointment pool is established for 2 or more public sector bodies, the employing authorities of the public sector bodies must designate in writing one of the public sector bodies, and its employing authority, as the body and employing authority responsible for compliance with regulation 5(3A) and for dealing with any claim made under these regulations in relation to the shared appointment pool.

+(2) A notice given under regulation 5(3A) in respect of a reviewable decision in relation to a shared appointment pool must specify the public sector body and employing authority responsible for dealing with any claim in relation to the reviewable decision.

+[Regulation 5A inserted in Gazette 11 Feb 2011 p.
+495.]

 Part 2 — Claims for relief for breaches of public sector standards

 5. Public sector bodies to give notice of certain reviewable decisions

-(1) If a public sector body makes a reviewable decision as the result of the completion of a process to which a public sector standard applies that is established in respect of —
+(1) If an employing authority makes a reviewable decision as the result of the completion of a process to which a public sector standard that is established in respect of the resolution of employees’ grievances applies, the employing authority must give written notice that complies with subregulation (3) to —

-(a) the recruitment, selection and appointment of employees; or

-(b) the resolution of employees’ grievances,

-the public sector body is to give written notice that complies with subregulation (3) to each person to whom subregulation (2) applies.

-(2) This subregulation applies —

-(a) for a public sector standard referred to in subregulation (1)(a) — to each person who is authorised to make a claim by regulation 6(3); or

-(b) for a public sector standard referred to in subregulation (1)(b), to —

-(i) the person whose grievance resulted in the making of the reviewable decision; and
+(a) the person whose grievance resulted in the making of the reviewable decision; and

-(ii) each person (if any) who was the subject of the grievance.
+(b) each person (if any) who was the subject of the grievance.

+(2) If an employing authority makes a notifiable employment decision in respect of an appointment to fill a vacancy as the result of the completion of a process to which a public sector employment standard applies, the employing authority must give written notice that complies with subregulation (3) to any person who applied unsuccessfully to be appointed to fill the vacancy.

+(3A) If an employing authority makes a notifiable employment decision in respect of selection for inclusion in an appointment pool as the result of the completion of a process to which a public sector employment standard applies, the employing authority must give written notice that complies with subregulation (3) to any person who applied unsuccessfully to be selected to form part of the appointment pool.

 (3) Notice complies with this subregulation if it states —

 (a) that the person may make a claim under these regulations in relation to the reviewable decision;